romaintrovallet/tutorials/NCS_UART_DFU.md

 You have now performed your first DFU !!

-You can play with the 2 pictures that are on the nordic You have to copy the hahs of the original image
+You can play with the 2 pictures that are on the target You have to copy the hashs of the original image
 And follow the same step as above.

 If you don't want to press the `RESET` button anymore